asterd/nova-triage/README.md

 - `Amazon Nova voice-capable endpoint via Bedrock Converse`
   - voice transcription in the intake flow
   - configurable through `BEDROCK_NOVA_SONIC_MODEL`
-  - current default in code maps to `us.amazon.nova-micro-v1:0`
+  - current default in code maps to `eu.amazon.nova-micro-v1:0`

 This gives the project a clear AWS story:

 - `AWS Bedrock` for model inference
 - `Amazon Nova` for multimodal and agentic reasoning

+In future steps: other AWS service for privacy, storage, database, authentication.

 - `Docker Compose` for local full-stack execution
 - `Helm charts` in [`infra/helm/novatriage`](./infra/helm/novatriage) for cloud deployment scaffolding

 ## Why the Agentic Design Matters

 The orchestration logic is not a single black-box call.
-It is a coordinated pipeline of specialist stages inspired by the multi-agent approach described in [`eval/MULTI.md`](./eval/MULTI.md), then adapted to what is actually implemented in the codebase today.
+It is a coordinated pipeline of specialist stages.

 Current coordinated stages: